 The Tribute Series ASAT Classic Bluesboy’s body is made of poplar, making it a bit lighter than your typical Telecaster.
 Besides the comfort we got from a lighter instrument, the maple neck was also comfortable.
 It comes with a rosewood fingerboard in a medium C shape that will be familiar to many players.

 Verdict: The G&L ASAT Classic Bluesboy is Leo Fender’s revised vision of what a Telecaster should be.
-With great versatility on an S-H configuration, this guitar gives you a bit of a darker tone but with Tele flavor and feel.
+With great versatility on an S-H configuration, this guitar gives you a bit of a darker tone, with Tele flavor and feel.

 A guitar made in collaboration with an A list player.